Tristanh77/Nova/README.md

 2. Implement a delete post and profile feature

-3. Allow users to follow other users and only have their posts show up in the feed
+3. Allow users to follow other users and only have their posts show up in the feed instead of all users showing